codetriplett/reformulator/README.md

 });
 ```

 The call above will produce the HTML below.
+The script tag will initialize the HTML client side.
+It will only show up for the server side render and only if it finds an interactable element.
+You can deactivate this feature by passing a boolean 'false' as the third parameter to the reform function.

 ```html
 <div>